Time to Update Your Anti-Harassment Policy: California's New FEHA Regulations

 Confirms that employees shall not be exposed to retaliation as a result of lodging a complaint or participating in any workplace investigation.

 Employers must disseminate this written policy to employees by one or more of the following methods: (1) providing a printed copy to all employees with an acknowledgement form for the employee to sign and return; (2) sending the policy via email to all employees with an acknowledgement return form; (3) posting the current versions of the policies on a company intranet with a tracking system to ensure that all employees have read and acknowledged receipt of the policies; (4) discussing the policy upon hire and/or during a new hire orientation session; and/or (5) any other way that ensures employees receive and understand the policy.
+Employers must translate the written policy into every language that is used as the “spoken language” by at least 10 percent of the workforce at any facility or establishment.

 Since 2004, California has required that employers with 50 or more employees provide biennial and continual sexual harassment prevention training.
+The regulations impose new training and record-keeping requirements for those employers.

 Such training must now also: